Tutorial #1. Fizz-Buzz.

 Please pay attention to the absence of ; at the end of the function body.
 The last expression in the function body generates the function result.
 And ; creates an empty expression returning void.
 So if ; were added here, compilation would fail with "expected String, not void" error message.

-The fizz-buzz solution could be rewritten using this itos function:
+The fizz-buzz solution could also be written using string interpolation:

 using sys { String, StrBuilder, log }